 Does anything sound confusing so far?
 Don’t worry.
 Things will become clearer when we learn about the types of CC licenses.

-What are the 6 Types of Creative Commons Licenses?
+What Are the 6 Types of Creative Commons Licenses?

 A creative Commons license is a public copyright license meant to help creators distribute their copyrighted work for free.
 The essence is to give other people permission to share, use or modify the original work – but following specific conditions.
 There are six CC licenses with different restrictions and requirements: